 Now, it’s no secret to anyone who knows me that I’m a bit of a weird one (as if the intro to this post wasn’t enough to tell you that, right?).
-I have always love gargoyles.
+I have always loved gargoyles.
 In fact, I’ve got a gargoyle wind chime hanging on my front porch that a friend gave me years ago.

 Frankly, Stemple has made good use of this legacy.
-What we’re given as readers is the birth of a gargoyle, the creation of those mysterious grotesqueries that stare down at us from on high.
+What we’re given as readers is the birth of a gargoyle, the creation of one of those mysterious grotesqueries that stare down at us from on high.